 Frontastic doesn't provide you with a mandatory way to structure your site navigation.
 Instead, you're free to implement it in a Frontastic componentFrontastic component - A customizable building block that's used together with other components to create a commerce site.
 Known as `tastic` for short in code. specifically to your needs.
 This should also allow you to transfer your existing navigation structure by, for example:

-- Implementing a microservice that serves the navigation structure
+- Implementing an extension to a microservice that serves the navigation structure

 If you developed your previous project in ReactJS, chances are that you can re-use these within Frontastic.
 The general precondition is that your components aren't hardbound to an application structure and have their logic well encapsulated.
 Ideally, you have a set of presentational components as a UI component library.
 You can wrap this into Frontastic componentsFrontastic components - A customizable building block that's used together with other components to create a commerce site.
 Known as `tastic` for short in code. that hold the logic and deal as an adapter towards the Frontastic component API.

-You can either copy the existing source code to your GitHub customer repositoryGitHub customer repository - Where your code lives in GitHub for all your projects, you can have many project folders within your customer repository. (see our where to put your code article) or source it as a dependence to your project through the Yarn package manager (see our using Yarn article for more information).
+You can copy the existing source code to your GitHub customer repositoryGitHub customer repository - Where your code lives in GitHub for all your projects, you can have many project folders within your customer repository. (see the Frontastic coding guide article for where to put your code or source it as a dependence to your project.

 If you bring UI components into your Frontastic project, these will probably already have a CSS codebase.
-You only need to make sure that your CSS works well with our grid system (see our cells and responsive layouts article for more information).
+You only need to ensure that your CSS works well with our grid system.

 If you include the components using Yarn, webpack will automatically include your component CSS.
 If you decide to copy our UI library, you can continue using this CSS by adding it into the library.